Grain-free vegan wholesome dessert with baked walnut sunflower seed crust and delicious beet, hibiscus, and orange jelly.

 Just look at this gorgeous color, it’s making me happy just looking at it and it has certainly brightened my January.
 The photos in this post are of my first version, the color later developed into deeper burgundy.
 My second tart had more pink tone and the color only deepened.
 From my experience making beetroot desserts, the color often changes after a while so expect possibly a range of colors depending on your beets pigment.

 This recipe is adapted from my Pear Hazelnut Tart recipe, but this time I’ve baked the crust and it’s absolutely yummy.
 The base made of walnuts and sunflower seeds reminds me of a dessert my granny used to make.
 One of those recipes that I would love to make my own sometimes soon too :)

 The filling is made of cooked beetroot, hibiscus tea, orange zest, oat cream to add creaminess and agar flakes to set.
-This tart has very little sweetener, I’ve used 2tbsp date syrup each in the base and in the filling.
+This tart has a very little sweetener, I’ve used 2tbsp date syrup each in the base and in the filling.
 There is enough sweetness coming from the beets, vanilla, cinnamon and the cream and not necessary to be adding much more.
-I’ve added the orange juice and zest in my second version as I felt it needed just little more flavour.
+I’ve added the orange juice and zest in my second version as I felt it needed just little more flavor.
 Orange compliments the beets beautifully and ads another layer to this interesting dessert.

 I’ve decided to decorate my tart with few blackberries, pistachio sprig and rose petals to give it dreamy nature-inspired feel.

 - pinch sea salt

 - 2 medium beetroot, peeled and quartered (200 grams)

 - 2 hibiscus tea bags or 2 tablespoons dried hibiscus flowers

 - 1 1/2 cups oat cream (360 ml)